 Editor Charles Kesler and Associate Editor Spencer Klavan discuss the newly released spring issue.
 Kesler’s cover piece, reviewing a biography of William F. Buckley, Jr., gives insight into the life and profound impact of Buckley’s career; the virtues he emanated; and the long-awaited biography by Sam Tanenhaus.
 William Voegeli chronicles progressives' troubled attempts to build their way out of a woke tailspin.
 Christopher Caldwell gives a sobering analysis of Trump’s tariffs.
 And Daniel Mahoney provides a fresh survey of Winston Churchill’s early life and writings, alongside similar treatments of Mark Twain by Christopher Flannery, and Vladimir Golstein on Tchaikovsky.
 Plus: an invitation to join the CRB crew for a 25th birthday party!

-Altri episodi di "The Claremont Review of Books Podcast"
+Altri episodi di "The Close Read Podcast"